 Ethiopia, Somalia, Kenya, Tanzania.

-Estimated population in the wild: unknown, common.
+Estimated population in the wild: common to abundant, stable

-Threats: There are no major threats to this species.
+Threats: There are no major threats to this species

 IUCN Status: Least concern